OzieGamma/SME-Website/_posts/2015-11-01-SUMMIT-joins-Estiem.markdown

 ---
-title: SUMMIT joins ESTIEM #override for capitalization
+title: SME joins ESTIEM #override for capitalization
 display-date: November 2015
 ---
 In November 2015, the newly formed SUMMIT joined [ESTIEM][1] (the organization for European Students in Industrial Engineering & Management),